Best Beginner Cichlids by Tank Size

 - Mid-size setups: often give beginners the best balance of stability and flexibility.

-- Larger setups: open more African cichlid options, but still require planning around temperament and territory.
+- Larger setups: open more African cichlid options and larger community plans, but still require planning around temperament and territory.

 Smaller beginner tanks